nathansbradshaw/LoRa-E5-STM32WLE5JCIx-LoRaWAN-Endnode-Starter/README.md

 #### /Debug/
 - / Debug/STM32WLE5JCIx.hex - the compiled binary for the project.
 #### /Drivers/
-	>BPS libraries and any other external drivers that you need to interface go in here.
+	>BSP libraries and any other external drivers that you need to interface go in here.
 #### /EWARM/
 #### /LoRaWAN/
 - /LoRaWAN/App/lora_app.c - Application of the LRWAN Middleware